 During the year, four meetings of the Board of Directors were held.
-The details of the meetings are furnished in the Corporate Governance Report which is attached to this report.
+The details of the meetings of the Board and its Committees are furnished in the Corporate Governance Report which is attached to this report.

 COMPANY'S POLICY RELATING TO DIRECTORS APPOINTMENT, PAYMENT OF REMUNERATION AND DISCHARGE OF THEIR DUTIES